-in Portland cement, 1720, named by its inventor, English mason Joseph Aspdin, from resemblance of the color to the stone of Portland peninsula on the coast of Dorsetshire.
-The place name is literally "land surrounding a harbor," Old English Portlanda.
-Portland, Maine, U.S.A., took its name 1786, for the place in England.
+peninsula on the coast of Dorsetshire, literally "land surrounding a harbor," Old English Portlanda; see port (n.1) + land (n.).
+The city in Maine, U.S.A., took its name in 1786 for the place in England.
 Portland, Oregon, was said to have been named for the city in Maine, which won the honor by a coin toss over Boston.
+Portland cement (1720) was named by its inventor, English mason Joseph Aspdin, from resemblance of the color to the popular building stone of Portland, England.
+Related: Portlandian.